marschall/memoryfilesystem/README.md

 ### How can I set the current group?
 Use `CurrentGroup#useDuring`

+### Can I run Lucene?
+Yes, starting with version 2.1 running Lucene is supported, see [LuceneRegressionTest](https://github.com/marschall/memoryfilesystem/blob/master/src/test/java/com/github/marschall/memoryfilesystem/LuceneRegressionTest.java).
+It is important you use the `#newLinux()` method on `MemoryFileSystemBuilder`.

 ### Are there other similar projects?
 Yes, [google/jimfs](https://github.com/google/jimfs), [openCage/memoryfs](https://github.com/openCage/memoryfs) and [sbridges/ephemeralfs](https://github.com/sbridges/ephemeralfs) seem similar.